Questions About Homemade Pizza

 We like to sprinkle cornmeal on the pan before placing the stretched out dough to make the pizza.
-Cornmeal keeps the pizza from sticking, and it won’t affect the taste of the crust.
+Cornmeal and semolina keep the pizza from sticking, and it won’t necessarily affect the taste of the crust.

 Never use flour because it becomes gummy, and while your pizza won’t stick, you don’t want a mouthful of cooked flour on the bottom of your pizza.

 How to save a stuck pizza?

 This is one of the most common questions about homemade pizza.
 Many home pizza chefs have had this happen at least once.
 If your pizza does stick to the pan, try sliding a knife under it to jiggle it loose.
 Once the stuck spot is loose you can use a spatula to remove the whole pizza.